ONSdigital/dp-census-search-prototypes/README.md

 - Clone the repo go get github.com/ONSdigital/dp-census-search-prototypes
 - Run elasticsearch
 - Choose an application/script to run
-    - Run `make parentsearch` to generate searchable documents across geographical boundaries to find parent resources (e.g. find Wales resources if searching for Cardiff), see [documentation here](#geographical-search-including-parent-documents)
+    - Generate searchable documents across geographical boundaries and find parent resources (e.g. find Wales resources if searching for Cardiff), see [documentation here](#geographical-search-including-parent-documents)
+    - Generate postcode index to search for datasets by postcode, see [documentation here](#postcode-search-with-distance)

 #### Notes